 A needs survey was distributed throughout the region, and input was received from 67 respondents.
 The survey was made available electronically and published to entitlement recipients' websites and social media.
-Additionally, the survey was emailed to current service and housing partner agencies, who were asked to complete the survey and make it available to their clients.
+Additionally, the survey was emailed to current service and housing partner agencies who were asked to answer the survey, as well as make it available to clients.
 Collaboration with service providers and other government agencies provided data used in technical analysis for the ConPlan.